IGME-202-2221/project-1-lpl6448/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Topdown
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: The camera is fixed for the most part but can vertically follow the player as a transition between levels.
+This also means that the player "bounces off" the edges of the screen.
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: Healthbar
--   End Condition: _How does a game/round/level end?_
+-   End Condition: The level ends when the player destroys the two shield stations (removing the barrier) and moves to the next level.
+The game ends once the player has made it past all of the enemy shields.
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: The player earns a certain number of points for destroying each type of enemy.

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+After waking up to find you and your spaceship trapped in a bizarre alien prison, the only way out now is to fight.
+Shoot at enemy ships, dodge bullets and lasers, and destroy the shield stations keeping you trapped as you progress toward the freedom of open space.

 ### Controls

 -   Movement
     -   Accelerate: W / Up Arrow
-    -   Break: S / Down Arrow
+    -   Brake: S / Down Arrow
     -   Left: A / Left Arrow
     -   Right: D / Right Arrow
--   Fire: Space
+-   Shoot: Space

 ## Make It Your Own